blinks/ozymandias/README.markdown

 * *Skirmish:* All remaining MPs: skirmish with an adjacent fleet.

 #### Abiliites: Resources
-Reveal a face-down card under any fleet to gain resources equal to its rank, based on its suit.
+* *Standard:* Reveal a face-down card under any fleet to gain resources equal to its rank, based on its suit.
 Then give that card to an opponent.
+* *Emergency:* Discard a card from your hand to gain one resource, based on its suit.

 * A merchant card gathers wealth, which is spent to move.
 * A soldier card gathers strength, which is spent to colonize and reinforce.